ngs-afk/nikkisalvador-open-api/README.md

 Open API Project for Intro to Programming course with Code the Dream

 # Open API Project

-This project fetches data from the [Star Wars API](https://www.swapi.tech/) and displays information about characters and planets.
+This project fetches data from the [Star Wars API](https://www.swapi.tech/) and displays information about characters, planets, and starships.

 ## Files:
 - `index.html` - The HTML file that structures the page.